HamoyeHQ/stage-f-02-school-progress/Observation/readme.md

 c) is there a way to reduce the dropout ratio?

-D) is there a difference between Boys and Girls Dropout and enrollment ration ratio.
+D) is there a gender difference between Boys and Girls Dropout and enrollment ration ratio.
 And if yes why?

 **Acknowledgements**